Lesleytech/blog/README.md

-This is a starter template for [Learn Next.js](https://nextjs.org/learn).
+# Lafen Lesley Blog

+This is my blog website where I write a little about me and much about Web Development